sswastioyono18/telegraf-influx-timescale-grafana-stack/README.md

 ### TimescaleDB (PostgreSQL, same credentials when you want to add it into grafana)
 - Port: 5433 (so it doesn't conflict with existing postgres in docker/local)
-- User: postgres
+- User: root
-- Password: password
+- Password: pass
 - Database: postgres

 TimescaleDB will create the table based on the tag.
 Check telegraf-timescale.conf `table_template` parameter for more detail